 Our charges for obtaining a Grant of Probate/Letters of Administration are based on our hourly rates, which are as follows:

 We aim to provide you with an estimate of costs once we have an idea of what the estate contains.
-As a general guide to the cost of a simple estate where there is a Will with UK assets only, please see the table below:
+As a general guide to the cost of a simple estate where there is a Will, no inheritance tax and with UK assets only, please see the table below:

 |Obtaining the Grant of Probate: including completing the Inheritance Tax account, preparing the Oath for Executors and Application for the Grant of Probate||£1,500 – £3,500 + VAT|